Identitry/speaker-id/README.md

 That's it!
 The service is now running on port 8080.

+**Note**: The AI model is pre-downloaded during Docker build, so the service is ready immediately with no first-request delays.

 ### Option 2: Docker (Manual)

 If you prefer more control or already have a Qdrant database: